tamberg/fhnw-iot-bricks/Hardware/Adapter_M4_v0.2/README.md

 ## Order
 * Create an account at https://aisler.net/
 * Go to https://aisler.net/tamberg/fhnw-iot-bricks/adapter_m4_v0-2
-* Checkout to order the board (e.g. EUR 27 for 9 PCBs plus shipping to Switzerland)
+* Checkout to order the board (~EUR 27 for 9 PCBs plus shipping to Switzerland)

 ## Workflow
 ### Fritzing